lucaslois/lucaslois/README.md

 I like to learn new tecnologies, methodologies and best practices to develop better software.

-- 💻 Now, **I am working at Braintly**, a Software Boutique based on Argentina where we make amazing software for diferent clients and startups.
+- 💻 Now, **I am working at Braintly**, a Software Boutique company based on Argentina where we make amazing software for diferent clients and startups.
 - 📖 I am currently **learning about architecture** and better ways to organize the code.
 - ⌨️ My principal tecnologies are **PHP (using Laravel), Javascript (React & Vue), NodeJS (Typescript, Express, TypeORM, Sequelize)**.
 Although I have done some projects working as frontender, I prefer to work in the backend.
 - 📁 I've worked with Mysql and PostgresSQL, I want to research some about NoSQL like MongoDB but for now I haven't have the oportunity.